 Let’s face it: content production costs a lot of money.
 Do you want to leave your company’s success to chance?
 Or do you want to know exactly how big your German-speaking target group is and what makes them tick?

 Plus: one of the great bonuses of SEO-based content marketing is that you will always have great topics for your content production.
-As long as customers are searching for your products or services, you can provide them with content that offers them added value, thanks to your German keyword strategy.
+As long as customers are searching for your products or services, you can provide them with content that offers them added value, thanks to a German keyword strategy.

 A content audit is part of content marketing and search engine optimization (SEO).
 It is the systematic analysis and evaluation of all content that can be found on a website.